Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

   - Weapons with alternate ammo types that fire projectiles (like the mini crossbow) will have their firing rate randomized based on the original firing rate.
   - The police boat in Battery Park (Mission 2) is now easier to highlight and speak to.
 This makes it easier to take the boat back to HQ after destroying the generator.
   - GEP guns that were received from conversations or from crates will no longer float inside of you after moving to a new level.
-  - When using the scope on the GEP gun, the regular scope overlay will no longer be drawn over top of the rocket view.
+  - Fixes when using the scope on the GEP gun:
+    - The regular scope overlay will no longer be drawn over top of the rocket view.
+    - The scope will close after each shot, even if you have multiple shots in the clip.
+    - The GEP gun will not force a reload after every scoped shot if you have multiple shots in a clip.
+    - The FOV of the game will not get stuck in a zoomed in state after firing a scoped GEP shot with "Weapon Auto Reload" disabled.
 - Vanilla?
 Madder!
 2.0 fixes and improvements
   - Objects will no longer be sometimes left without collision when they are replaced by the Randomizer.
   - The conversation in the intro will actually start playing.